ChilliCream/website/website/blog/2019-11-25-strawberry-shake_2.md

 Luke Skywalker
 ```

+That is quite awesome.
+The client is easy to setup and easy to use.
+We just had to initialize our project and write a GraphQL query document and everything was generated so that we can focus on using our GraphQL endpoint instead of writing a bunch of code that we do not want to actually write.
+Moreover, we only get the types from the schema that we actually use in our query documents, that means we are not burdened with all the schema types and fields and so on that we do not need and do not want.

+_Strawberry Shake_ let`s you take all the power of GraphQL and package it up into a fully typed client that works well with .NET.
+It does not limit you by introducing a new programming model like Linq or some other .NET API, instead _Strawberry Shake_ makes **GraphQL a first class citizen in the .NET world**.

+OK, now let us have a look at the result object since we also carefully discussed how we expose results to the consumer.

+The result of an operation can be a `IOperationResult<T>` or a `IResponseStream<T>`.

+The operation result represents a single result and we expose the GraphQL result structure as specified in the GraphQL spec.

+This means that we give you a chance to take advantage of partial results in case of errors.
+However, we also make it easy to raise an exception in case of any error with the `EnsureNoErrors` method on the result object.
+This is kind of like with responses from a `HttpClient`.

+Also, we allow you to have full access to provider specific data that is included in a dictionary called `Extensions`.
+This for instances is used in cases like active persisted queries or other provider specific extensions.

 ## Renaming Type Elements

 Did you notice the enum type `Episode.Newhope` in the upper example.
 This really is not nice to see as a C# developer :).
 Since the generator is built on top of the stitching API we easily can amend things like that in order to make our client API nice to use.

-So, before we go in subscription let`s fix it :)
+So, before we go into subscriptions let`s fix that :)

 First, add another GraphQL file and call it `StarWars.Extensions.graphql`.
-Again, the name does not really matter, you could call it `Foo.graphql` and we would also handle it correctly.
+Again, the name does not really matter, you could call it `Foo.graphql` and _Strawberry Shake_ would also handle it correctly.

+GraphQL allows to extend types with the `extend` keyword in the GraphQL SDL.
+In the example below we extend the `Episode` enum and add a directive (annotation) called `@name`.
+The `@name` directive allows us to provide the generator with a name for a type element that we actually want to use in our C# client API.

-No add the following to the GraphQL file:
+Now add the following type extension to the GraphQL file `StarWars.Extensions.graphql`:

 ```graphql
 extend enum Episode {